 * Attitude & Hustle

 Duration: 12 Weeks

-The YAC Girls Lacrosse program has many highly qualified players at the 6th, 7th and 8th grade level.
-However, it is inherently unfair to have roster spots go to players who are less than fully committed to the YAC Girls Travel Lacrosse team during the spring season.
+The YAC Girls Lacrosse program has many highly qualified players at the 5/6th, 7/8th grade level.
+However, it is inherently unfair to have roster spots go to players who are less than fully committed to playing lacrosse during the spring season.
 We understand and are sensitive to certain situations that may occur making it difficult for your daughter to participate in 100% of the events.